-The Corporation also completed testing of certain equipment withdrawn from active use in the year where it had not been repurposed or otherwise deployed.
-As a result, an additional \$3.0 million was recognized for the year ended December 31, 2020, against the carrying value of property, plant and equipment.
+The Corporation also completed a review of certain equipment withdrawn from active use or where use is significantly less than capacity and where the assets had not been repurposed or otherwise deployed.
+As a result, an additional \$14 million was recognized in 2021, against the carrying value of property, plant and equipment.